Joint Score-Threshold Optimization for Interpretable Risk Assessment: Introduction

 \section{Introduction}

 Across healthcare settings, risk assessment is routinely implemented via itemized, checklist-style instruments in which clinicians mark the presence, absence, or severity of predefined risk factors.
-Each factor contributes a predetermined point value to a total score, and pre-specified thresholds on this score map patients to ordinal risk categories (e.g., Low, Medium, High) that govern downstream clinical workflows such as monitoring frequency or preventive interventions \cite{poe2007johns, oliver1997development, jette2014pac, caprini1991clinical, bergstrom1987braden}.
-This linear scoring combined with threshold-based categorization paradigm is widely adopted due to its transparency, auditability, and ease of operationalization \cite{rudin2019stop, ustun2019learning, holzinger2017we}.
-The Johns Hopkins Fall Risk Assessment Tool (JHFRAT) exemplifies this approach, evaluating eight risk factors including age, fall history, medications, mobility, and cognition \cite{poe2007johns}.
-Each factor is assigned integer points (e.g., age $\geq$ 80 years: 3 points; impaired mobility: 2 points), and the total score maps to risk categories via thresholds: Low (0-5 points), Medium (6-13 points), and High ($\geq$ 14 points).
-These categories trigger standardized intervention bundles ranging from universal precautions to intensive monitoring and physical therapy consultations \cite{oliver2010preventing, dykes2010fall}.
+Each factor contributes a predetermined integer point value to a total score, and pre-specified integer thresholds map patient scores to ordinal risk categories (e.g., Low, Medium, High) that govern downstream clinical workflows such as monitoring frequency or preventive interventions \cite{poe2007johns, oliver1997development, jette2014pac, caprini1991clinical, bergstrom1987braden}.
+The restriction to integer coefficients and thresholds is not merely conventional but essential for practical deployment, enabling rapid bedside assessment and facilitating clinician trust through cognitive transparency.
+This point-based scoring paradigm is widely adopted due to its transparency and ease of use: clinicians can compute risk scores through simple mental calculations without requiring calculators or computational tools \cite{rudin2019stop, ustun2019learning, holzinger2017we}.
+However, many widely used point-based risk scoring tools were developed based on clinical reasoning rather than data-driven evidence, and warrant updating for current clinical practice and changing populations \cite{vincent_sofa_1996, moreno_sequential_2023}.